ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/1-first-vs-project.md

  - Professional: Offers professional developer tools, services, and subscription benefits for small teams.
  - Enterprise: Provides the most comprehensive set of tools and services for large teams and enterprise-level development.

-You can compare the features of each edition on the Visual Studio website to choose the one that best suits your requirements: https://visualstudio.microsoft.com/vs/compare/
+To select the edition best suited to your requirements, compare the features of each on the Visual Studio website: https://visualstudio.microsoft.com/vs/compare/

 {{% notice Note %}}
 This Learning Path documents an example using Visual Studio 2022 Community edition, you can also use advance edition as well.